 The most common route of exposure to mercury is eating fish or shellfish contaminated with mercury.
-Limit exposure and the potential for ill health effects by following federal and state fish consumption advisories.
+Limit exposure, and the potential for ill health effects, by following federal and state fish consumption advisories.

 Mercury is commonly used in a variety of products in the home, including thermometers and thermostats.
-Carefully use products containing mercury to limit exposure.
-If you spill mercury in your home, contact the Division of Public Health's Environmental Health Evaluation Branch at 1-888-295-5156 for assistance.
+The most important step in limiting exposure is to carefully use products containing mercury.
+If you spill mercury in your home, contact the Division of Public Health's Environmental Health Evaluation Branch for assistance.
 DO NOT USE A VACUUM TO CLEAN UP A MERCURY SPILL!